-A new natural dyes plant of Women on Wings’ business partner Avani Earthcraft in the lower Himalayas will bring more opportunities for jobs for women.
-In a world dominated by chemical dyes this new plant, which will produce three kilo’s natural dye a day, is a real USP.
-Women collect the raw materials for the dyes; plants and flowers that turn into beautiful blue, green, red and yellow tones grow in abundance in the Kumaon region in the Himalayas.
+A new natural dyes plant of Women on Wings’ social enterprise partner Avani Earthcraft in the lower Himalayas will bring more opportunities for jobs for women.
+In a world dominated by chemical dyes this new plant, which will produce three kilos of natural dye a day, is a real unique selling point.
+Women collect the raw materials for the dyes; plants and flowers that turn into beautiful blue, green, red and yellow tones which grow in abundance in the Kumaon region in the Himalayas.

 Avani was established by founders Rashmi Bharti and Rajnish Jain.
 Their dream is to leave the earth a little more beautiful than they found it.
 At their campus in the Himalayas they have a zero waste cycle.
 Avani was initially founded to provide a small source of income in two mountain villages, selling handcrafted products of local women like scarves and shawls.
 Today about 1,500 women in more than 60 villages are part of Avani’s Earthcraft cooperative and earn a regular income.